Looking for information regarding home safety for elderly? You've come to the right place.

 Depending on the severity of the individuals wandering issue, consider an alarm system that would alert caregivers that the individual has opened a door or window.

-Notify neighbors of the situation as they may be able to assist in ensuring the senior does not walk away from the house.
-Home safety for elderly is also about ensuring proper supports and neighbors are an excellent support system.
+Notify neighbours of the situation as they may be able to assist in ensuring the senior does not walk away from the house.
+Home safety for elderly is also about ensuring proper supports and neighbours are an excellent support system.